jamesshore/livestream/README.md

 This Week's Challenge
 ---------------------

-Write a simple scoring tool for the [Cribbage card game](http://www.cribbage.org/NewSite/rules/rule1.asp) that can be run from the command-line, like this:
+Improve the command-line processing for the incomplete [Cribbage](http://www.cribbage.org/NewSite/rules/rule1.asp) scoring tool in this branch.
+Currently, it's run like this:

 ```sh
 $ ./run.sh JH5D5S5C5H